Frequently Asked Questions

-Did you feel your care providers made assumptions about you based on parts of your identity or appearance?
-Did you feel unfairly judged or discriminated against?
+For example, did you feel your care providers made assumptions about you based on parts of your identity or appearance?
+Did you feel judged or discriminated against?
 Did they talk down to you, or make inappropriate comments?
 Did you feel they were fully able to listen, support you, and meet your unique needs?
 Did your experience reactivate troubling memories of past events?

 Share as much or as little as you're comfortable sharing if it helps you to tell your story.

 I've submitted my story, what happens next?

 Thank you so much!
 This project would not be possible without you.